 For female Bigg's killer whales, both age and concentrations of PBDEs were found to significantly increase over time.
 It can be presumed that older animals have had greater exposure to concentrations of PBDEs than have younger animals; this is to be expected, due to the longer life history of older whales.
-Ross et al. explained that non-reproductive females are also known to exhibit increases in contaminant concentrations over time.
+Ross et al. 1 explained that non-reproductive females are also known to exhibit increases in contaminant concentrations over time.
 The significant increase in age of female Bigg's killer whales over time, however, shows that age could be a confounding factor in the relationship between concentrations of PBDEs and time in these whales.
 For female Bigg's killer whales, concentrations of PBDEs may not truly be increasing over time.

 The age of male Bigg's killer whales also significantly changed over time; however, concentrations of PBDEs were not found to significantly change over time in male Bigg's killer whales.
 Additionally, age did not significantly change for male and female northern resident whales, or for southern resident killer whales.
 The mean age of killer whales for all sample periods also did not change significantly among the sample periods.
 For these killer whale ecotypes and sexes (all male ecotypes, and female northern and southern resident killer whales), age was found to not be a confounding factor for concentrations of PBDEs changing over time in killer whales.
-Rayne et al. also found no relationship between age and PBDE concentrations in killer whales, and instead concluded that PBDE may be a new contaminant of concern for the health of killer whales.
-The present study further strengthens the argument that PBDEs are a contaminant of concern for the health of killer whales, especially northern and southern resident killer whales.
+Rayne et al.8 also found no relationship between age and PBDE concentrations in killer whales.
+The present study further strengthens the argument that PBDEs are a contaminant of concern for the health of killer whales.
 Indeed, PBDEs must be monitored due to their increasing concentrations in killer whales over time.